InjectiveLabs/docs/source/includes/_derivativesrpc.md

 ## Orders

-Get orders of a derivative market
+Get orders of a derivative market.

 ### Request Parameters